 It’s going to take the ITSM industry a while to understand that ITIL 4 is a very different beast to previous versions.
 The focus is much more strategic, and there’s been a deliberate shift of focus away from the processes that many people associate with ITIL.
 Detailed practice guides are available via AXELOS.com, but the manuals and training place a much stronger emphasis on value streams and the service value system.
 How these changes are adopted in the real world remains to be seen and must be placed in the wider context of conversations about the future of service management and how it needs to evolve.”It’s going to take the ITSM industry a while to understand that ITIL 4 is a very different beast to previous versions – @ClaireAgutter #ITIL4 #ITSM Click To Tweet

 Geoff Rees, Director of Sales & Operations, Sunrise

 “It’s refreshing to see IT practices embracing wider business areas and participants.
-To a degree, ITIL 4 is perhaps a little behind the curve of what so many of our customers are already doing; appreciating the values of other departments, looking to extend practices beyond IT, interacting with customers more, and sharing the benefit of management information across the organization.
+To a degree, ITIL 4 and its adoption is perhaps a little behind the curve of what so many of our customers are already doing; appreciating the values of other departments, looking to extend practices beyond IT, interacting with customers more, and sharing the benefit of management information across the organization.
 We welcome the formalization of a more open IT environment in all senses; ITIL 4 may not be a “big bang,” but it’s a recognition of current trends and provides a useful philosophy for the future of IT and its place within the organization.
 We expect to see its influence increasing more over the next few years.”To a degree, ITIL 4 is perhaps a little behind the curve of what so many of our customers are already doing – @SunriserGeoff #ITIL4 #ITSM Click To Tweet

 Roy Atkinson, CEO/Principal Advisor, Clifton Butterfield LLC